-- S-1 Snow Area Discrimination Group: Snow- and Ice-Covered Area [standard product], Okhotsk Sea-Ice Distribution [standard product], Snow and Ice Classification [research product], Snow-Covered Area in Forests and Mountains [research product], Ice Sheet Boundary Monitoring [research product] - ✓ Contribution to other groups through C-1 activities such as discrimination between cloud and snow/ice areas is needed. - ✓ Acquisition of in situ data for effective validation and cooperation with in situ monitoring by other groups is needed. - S-2 Snow-Surface Properties Group: Snow and Ice Surface Temperature [standard product], Snow Grain Size of Shallow Layer [standard product], Snow Grain Size of Subsurface Layer [research product], Snow Grain Size of Top Layer [research product], Snow Impurity [research product] - ✓ Establishment of a highly accurate estimation method is needed for radiative transfer from snow/ice surfaces. - ✓ Because opportunities for in situ measurements are generally limited, product validation must be advanced through effective in situ measurement and theoretical evaluation of error budget. - ✓ In order to contribute to research on Earth environment changes and climate prediction, cooperation with research on snow/ice physical processes and albedo (S-3) with numerical models (C-4) is desired. - S-3 Snow Albedo Group: Snow and Ice Albedo [research product], Ice Sheet Surface Roughness [research product] - ✓ Cooperation with the S-2 group, which measures snow grain size and impurities that significantly influence albedo, is desired.

-✓ Developments that consider application by numerical modeling are needed.
+- S-1 Snow Area Discrimination Group: Snow- and Ice-Covered Area [standard product], Okhotsk Sea-Ice Distribution [standard product], Snow and Ice Classification [research product], Snow-Covered Area in Forests and Mountains [research product], Ice Sheet Boundary Monitoring [research product] - ✓ Contribution to other groups through C-1 activities such as discrimination between cloud and snow/ice areas is needed. - ✓ Acquisition of in situ data for effective validation and cooperation with in situ monitoring by other groups is needed. - ✓ Contribution to aerosol models and weather models (as a boundary condition) is encouraged. - S-2 Snow-Surface Properties Group: Snow and Ice Surface Temperature [standard product], Snow Grain Size of Shallow Layer [standard product], Snow Grain Size of Subsurface Layer [research product], Snow Grain Size of Top Layer [research product], Snow Impurity [research product] - ✓ Establishment of a highly accurate estimation method is needed for radiative transfer from snow/ice surfaces. - ✓ Because opportunities for in situ measurements are generally limited, product validation must be conducted through effective in situ measurement in cooperation with domestic and foreign institutions, and theoretical evaluation of error budget. - ✓ In order to contribute to research on Earth environment changes and climate prediction, cooperation with research on snow/ice physical processes and albedo (S-3) with numerical models (C-4) is desired. - S-3 Snow Albedo Group: Snow and Ice Albedo [research product], Ice Sheet Surface Roughness [research product] - ✓ Cooperation with the S-2 group, which measures snow grain size and impurities that significantly influence albedo, is desired. - $\checkmark$ Developments that consider application by numerical modeling are needed.